-Instructor ♦ Classics Sequence
+Instructor ♦ Classics Academic Years 2006-2013, current

-Instructor ♦ Latin Sequence
+Instructor ♦ Latin

 Emily Marie Gassman (née Sandquist) studied Latin, literature, and Old English through Scholars Online and received a B.A. in Classics from St. Olaf College in 2013.
 She was a National Merit scholar and, while in college, received awards in six Latin sight-translation contests and St. Olaf's CAMWS Award for Outstanding Accomplishment in Classical Studies.
 She has been working at translating St. Hilary of Poiters's Tractates on the Psalms into English.
 Besides her classical pursuits, Emily Marie enjoys reading, writing fiction and conlangs, and playing the piano.
 She lives in Oxford with her husband, who is doing graduate work in Late Antique history.

-Instructor ♦ Programming Sequence
+Instructor ♦ Latin

-Instructor ♦ Mathematics Sequence Mr. Mabbott, M.S., is a mathematics teacher with more than 30 years experience.
+Instructor ♦ Mathematics Mr. Mabbott, M.S., is a mathematics teacher with more than 30 years experience.
 He has taught in grades 4-12 in both public and private schools around the Pacific Northwest as well as at the university level.
 Currently he is a mathematics specialist for secondary schools with Seattle Schools and an Adjunct Professor at Seattle University, College of Education.
 He earned a Master Degree in Mathematics and continues to deliver and engage in professional development and advanced training thru the Northwest Mathematics Interactions, the University of Washington and the Institute for Advanced Study/Park City Mathematics Institute.
 Mr. Mabbott is a perennial presenter at Northwest, Regional, and National Mathematics Conferences, offering back to his professional peers his years of experience.
 In addition to being a member of the National Council of Teachers of Mathematics, he is the most recent past president of the Puget Sound Council.

-Instructor ♦ Classics Sequence — Literature Sequence Dr. Bruce McMenomy received his B.A. from Pomona College, an M. A. in History and an M.A. and Ph.D. in Classics from UCLA.
-His field of specialization is Mediaeval Latin, and his dissertation an editio princeps of the first part of Claudius of Turin's (ca. 815) commentary on the Gospel of Matthew — the completion of which was somewhat delayed while he was homeschooling his own three children.
-Dr. McMenomy has taught online courses in history, literature, Greek, Latin, and Old English through the Scholars' Online Academy from 1995-2005, and since through the reorganized Scholars Online.
+Dr. McMenomy taught online courses in history, literature, Greek, Latin, and Old English through the Scholars' Online Academy from 1995-2005, and since through the reorganized Scholars Online.
 His literary thought has largely been molded by C. S. Lewis and J. R. R. Tolkien, and he enjoys literature ranging from the ancient to the modern, but he has yet to discover a subject that is not somehow interesting.
 His chief joy in teaching is in exploring the various ways of understanding with his students, and he admits that in the process he has probably learned at least as much from his students as he has taught.

 Dr. McMenomy was awarded an SDB Fellowship through the Johns Hopkins Center for Talented Youth in 2005.
 The essay submitted for that occasion is linked here.
 Dr. McMenomy is a member in good standing of the Classical Association of the Middle West and South, and of the American Classical League, has frequently presented at recent ACL institutes, and is a member of the Editorial Board for Classical Outlook.

-Instructor ♦ Philosophy Sequence
+Instructor ♦ Philosophy

 Karl F. Oles received a B.A. degree from Pomona College, an M.A. from the University of London, and an M.A. from UCLA, all in philosophy, as well as a J.D. degree from the University of Washington.
 Since 1986, Mr. Oles has practiced law in Seattle, Washington.
 He is currently head of the construction and design group in the Seattle office of Stoel Rives LLP, where his practice includes both complex litigation and transactional work.
 He has represented clients in state and federal courts and in arbitration and mediation proceedings.

-Instructor ♦ Mathematics Sequence
+Instructor ♦ Mathematics

 Mr. Fred Williams received his bachelor of arts in physics from Pomona College, and, after working full time for several years, completed his MSEE (Master of Science in Electrical Engineering) from the University of Southern California.
 He is a registered Professional Engineer in Washington State (where he lives) and in California.